San Francisco International Airport (SFO/KSFO), CA, USA

 A feasibility study has identified more than 30 alternative layouts for runways at the airport.
 A layout has not yet been selected but the airport has identified the five alternatives that are most likely to be chosen:

-A3 alternative: this would only partially meet the airport objectives.
+A3 alternative would only partially meet the airport objectives.
 It would provide a fairly large delay reduction for prevailing wind conditions and would result in a minor reduction in the number of people most affected by aircraft noise.
 This alternative requires the least amount of bay fill.

-BX refined alternatives: this alternative also meets airport objectives.
+BX refined alternatives also meet airport objectives.
 It provides separation for both sets of runaways, thereby achieving significant delay reduction.
 The primary difference from F2 is that BX provides for dual simultaneous Instrument Flight Rules (IFR) landing during all wind conditions.
 The noise reduction benefits would be significant, similar to those in alternative F2.
 There would be bay fill impact but the airport is committed to the development of an extensive mitigation programme for this type of alternative.

-Do-nothing alternative: in this case there would not be any cost or bay filling but the situation would stay the same.
+Do-nothing alternative, where there would not be any cost or bay filling but the situation would stay the same.

-No build with improvement alternative: systems and operational improvement would include the use of new technology such as radar and global positioning.
+No build with improvement alternative means systems and operational improvement would include the use of new technology such as radar and global positioning.
 These approaches might generate up to 15% aircraft delay reduction.
 However there would be no reduction of exposure to aircraft noise.

 Main contractors